 ClientNYC Dept. of Parks & Recreation

-The new 3,100 square foot Washington Square Park House, designed by BKSK Architects, is a deceptively modest building nestled in one of New York’s most vibrant public spaces.
+The new 3,100 sf Washington Square Park House is a deceptively modest building nestled in one of New York’s most vibrant public spaces.
 It houses substantial program: public restrooms, offices, storage, and unique mechanical spaces, most notably the pumps that operate the park’s historic display fountain.
 The building’s subtle curvature and natural material composition help minimize its intrusiveness in the park.
 This single-story structure is articulated with a colonnade made of New York Champlain Valley granite with white, pink, and green tones and a warm cedar trellis, rendering it more like a park pavilion structure than an administration building.
 Over time the trellis will become covered with flowering vines.

 Designed to have a small footprint, both architecturally and environmentally, its systems include a solar panel array and ground source heat pumps that eliminate bulky on-site equipment as well as noise pollution to avoid distracting visitors from the landscapes of the park.
 Combined with passive design strategies, such as a high performance building envelope, and photovoltaic panels that offset 34% of the electrical load, the implementation of a ground source heat pump system has resulted in the park house using 55% less energy than a comparable building with a conventional system.
 These features and others helped the project achieve LEED Platinum certification.

 Other key sustainable elements of this project include maximized daylight, the specification of low- or no-VOC building materials, and the use of locally sourced stone and reclaimed wood.
 All of these strategies help to minimize environmental impact while addressing the needs of both the NYC Parks staff and the public.

 Urban Land Institute New York (ULI NY), Excellence in Development - Excellence in Civic Space, 2018